 The mysterious island of Chiloe, Chile’s largest island is passed over by many on a visit to this lengthy country.
 The Pacific Ocean battles its coastline constantly with rainfall and lushness is the side effect.
 Under its shroud of mist lays a unique culture different from that of the mainland.
 Strange mythologies, sleepy seafaring towns, emerald green hills and a history unto itself, a few days here is more than justified.

 Spending time here was initially an afterthought.
 Maybe a day trip we thought… if there was time.
 The boat from the southern tip, Quellon, back to the mainland was booked up for a few days, so we contemplated briefly before taking the turn off to the northern ferry near Puerto Montt.
-I heard tales of penguins which was my driving force, but what this island beheld was so much more.
+I heard tales of penguins and of course, Curanto which was my driving force, but what this island beheld was so much more.
 Unique food, century old architecture, scenic beauty and yes, penguins all there for the taking (not literally).
 For those that seek these things, here is a relaxed itinerary for 3 days on Chiloe.

-A short drive from the ferry, to the northwest corner of the island sits Ancud.
+A short drive from the ferry on the northwest corner of the island sits Ancud.
 A sleepy coastal city and the base of the penguin excursions which is only a short drive away.
 Instead of staying in town, it would be our first night camping right at the beach where the boats rest as well.
 There is a small campsite slightly raised off the beach to avoid the tides and a couple restaurants if you’re not cooking camp style.

 3 Days on Chiloe